-- A medically and nutritionally supervised dietary regimen is important to maintaining adequate nutritional intake, correcting nutrient deficiencies (particularly B12 and fat-soluble vitamins), and maximizing adequate digestion to avoid overfeeding the microbes are prime concerns when working with clients that have SIBO.
+A medically and nutritionally supervised dietary regimen is important to maintaining adequate nutritional intake, correcting nutrient deficiencies (particularly B12 and fat-soluble vitamins), and maximizing adequate digestion.
+This prevents overfeeding the microbes which cause SIBO.

-- To be effective a dietary regimen must be customized; there is no one “diet” that is perfect for everyone.
-But start by eliminating all common food allergens from your diet such as dairy, eggs, wheat and night-shade vegetables first and will make additional recommendation beyond that.
+To be effective a dietary regimen must be customized; there is no one “diet” that is perfect for everyone.
+We recommend eliminating all common food allergens from your diets such as dairy, eggs, wheat and night-shade vegetables first and will make additional recommendation beyond that.

-2. Dr. Yi Qiao, Akasha’s Traditional Chinese Medicine expert, will provide the much need TCM approach to SIBO.
-She will advise Stacey and Dr. de Mello as to whether herbal medicine is indicated for each individual case.
+4. Dr. Yi Qiao, Akasha’s Traditional Chinese Medicine expert, will provide the much needed TCM approach to SIBO.